zizmorcore/zizmor/docs/development.md

 - Register `MyNewAudit` in the known audits at `src/main.rs`
 - Add proper integration tests covering some scenarios at `tests/acceptance.rs`
 - Add proper docs for this new audit at `docs/audits`.
 Please add related public information about the underlying vulnerability
-- Raise your Pull Request!
+- Open your Pull Request!

 !!! tip